-In addition to these formal meetings and as a prelude to the Board meeting of 8 June 2023, the Board met with the executive management of the Company's major subsidiaries and divisions, reviewed their performance for the past year and considered their objectives, strategies and budgeted performance for the year ahead.
+At the meeting held on 12 June 2024, the Board reviewed the performance of the Company's major subsidiaries and divisions for the past year and considered their objectives, strategies and budgeted performance for the year ahead.

 Company Secretary

 The Company Secretary for the year under review was Sureya Scheepers.